 The School site is shown on the 1904 map below.

 In 1877, Mr and Mrs Sutherland took over as superintendent and matron but the following year the Easterbys were back in charge.
 The other staff now comprised schoolmaster, Mr Grogan; shoemaker, Mr Hurley; and yard manager, Mr Davis.
 An inspection report in 1878 expressed concern about a decline in standards at the School.
 General discipline had fallen off and industrial training had been neglected.
 A complete change of staff resulted and a marked change for the better was reported in 1879.
-Mr and Mrs Walter Shepherd were now superintendent and matron; with Mr O'Callaghan as schoolmaster; Mr McCulloch as assistant; and a shoemaker.
+Walter Shepherd and his wife Emm were now superintendent and matron; with Mr O'Callaghan as schoolmaster; Mr McCulloch as assistant; and a shoemaker.

 Under the Shepherds' charge, the School quickly settled and improved.
 An 1896 report noted that agricultural work provided the principal industrial training, and a number of the boys who were physically fit found work from time to time with neighbouring farmers.
 Boys helped in the school gardens, and they had small garden plots of their own on which to cultivate vegetables and flowers.
 The livestock consisted of a quantity of pigs and poultry, and there was a horse and trap.
 The allocation of boys to the various other industrial activities included 10 carpenters, 19 shoemakers, 23 tailors, 10 knitters, 4 garden and house boys.
 About 20 boys did the institution's washing.
 The younger boys attended school full time.
 For the boys' physical fitness, 'extension exercises' were carried out.
 There was a playground, 90 yards by 60 yards in size, for cricket and football; and the games were played two or three times a year at Cannington Park.
 The plunge was a plunge bath, just large enough for the boys to learn to swim.
 Six festivals, including Christmas, were observed during the year, when games, concerts, etc took place.
 The School had a library of over 200 volumes, which the boys made use of on winter evenings.
 A doctor visited twice a month, or whenever else required, and saw every boy in the School.
 Vaccinations were also administered when required.
 Relatively few punishments were administered.
 There was a cell which was only used three or four times a year.